Grete Walter: Kabelwerk Oberspree

-Several weeks after her release Grete Walter finally found a job, employed as a winder ("Wicklerin") at the Oberspree Cables and Leads factory ("Kabelwerk Oberspree" - at that time was still owned by the AEG conglomerate).
+Several weeks after her release Grete Walter finally found a job, employed as a winder ("Wicklerin") at the Kabelwerk Oberspree at that time was still owned by the AEG conglomerate).
 (Note: The factory ended the war in the Soviet sector of Berlin, and any assets that had not been destroyed were formally transferred to Soviet ownership in 1946.
 The factory subsequently passed into the hand of a state-owned business ("Volkseigener Betrieb") in the German Democratic Republic.)
 She very soon teamed up with co-workers to organise anti-government resistance.
 Their activities included the setting up of an illegal youth group which at slightly irregular intervals produced and distributed a version of the "Rotes Kabel" newspaper.
 The authors of the newspaper repeatedly highlighted government lies and hypocrisies.
 The destruction by government of political and social rights together with democratic liberties was constantly condemned.
 Walter also campaigned on behalf of colleagues dismissed from the factory because they had been identified as Jewish.
 She was one of those who carefully distributed copies of the "communist company newspaper" in the lockers and to the work stations of colleagues.

 It is impossible to know how much the company knew of Walter's illegal political activities in the factory, or how uniform the attitudes of individual company managers would have been to the extent of whatever they did know.
 The security services clearly had their suspicions from somewhere, and during June 1934 they re-arrested her.
 Again, they wanted the names of fellow activists: they also wanted to know more about Walter's own activities.
 Thanks to the loyal discretion of her comrades and her own refusal to succumb to their interrogation techniques, they were unable to prove anything against her, however, and she was again released.
 According to at least one source she was arrested several times during 1934, and badly tortured.
 Her sister Lisa later testified movingly to her physically broken state when she returned home following one of these interrogation sessions, but in terms of divulging what the security services wished to hear, she never broke, and once released she would return to her "illegal [political] work".